SAP/spartacus-docs/_pages/dev/security/security-best-practices.md

 ## Secure Authentication

 A fundamental element of running a secure storefront with Spartacus is to deploy to a web server that provides and enforces encrypted communication through HTTPS.
 Spartacus does not enforce HTTPS through any kind of internal logic.
 This is a feature the web server must provide.
-User security can be vulnerable to threats if you deploy a Spartacus storefront on a server that allows the Spartacus app to communicate using the unencrypted HTTP protocol.
+User security can be vulnerable to threats if you deploy a Spartacus storefront on a server that allows Spartacus to communicate using the unencrypted HTTP protocol.

 HTTPS encryption is especially important for user authentication and registration processes.
 Without the use of HTTPS, attackers may be able to exploit the transmission of user credentials.